 Minoxidil.
 Even if the name doesn’t ring a bell, you probably know more about it than you think.
 And that’s because it’s generic Rogaine®.

-It’s an over-the-counter, topical solution that is used to treat hereditary hair loss (a.k.a. male pattern baldness).
+It’s an over-the-counter, topical treatment that is used to treat hereditary hair loss (a.k.a. male pattern baldness).

 That was a trick question.
 It’s not any different.
 Know how Tylenol® is a brand of acetaminophen, or Kleenex® is a brand of tissue?
 Same deal with Rogaine® and minoxidil.

 Minoxidil can both slow hair loss and regrow hair in men who are experiencing hair loss.
 Applied twice daily to the scalp, this topical drug typically starts to work its magic after three months of regular, habitual use.

 You can buy extra-strength minoxidil online at Keeps.com at a lower cost than a drugstore.
 Minoxidil is an over-the-counter treatment for hair loss, which means you don’t need a prescription to get it.

 Also, did we mention that we’ll ship a 3-month supply directly to your door in discreet packaging so you never run out?